We all have things we want to keep private.

 The number escalated to 84 percent when asked if they had control over how the government acquired their data.

-Although a relatively new phrase, ‘the right to be forgotten’ grows in relevance every time someone visits a website.
+Although a relatively new phrase, 'the right to be forgotten' grows relevant every time someone visits a website.

-Many tech companies keep track of customer information that dates back several years, including every site they visited, their shopping habits, preferences, political and religious views, and so on.
+Many tech companies track customer information from several years, including every site they visited, shopping habits, preferences, and political and religious views.

-The right to be forgotten is the right to ask the companies to surrender this information and delete it.
+The right to be forgotten is the right to ask the companies to surrender and delete this information.

-There have been several cases where people have requested that their past personal stories involving petty crimes or accidental, embarrassing viral stories be taken down from the internet.
+In several cases, people have requested that their past personal stories involving petty crimes or accidental, embarrassing viral stories be taken down from the internet.

 When we talk about internet privacy, there are two types of information.